3ll3d00d/mwcapture/README.md

 Outputs some basic info to `%TEMP%\magewell_capture_YYYYMMDD_HHMMSS.log`

-Use the -debug or -logging distribution for much (much) more verbose logging (NB: performance may be impacted, disk space use will grow rapidly, use for investigation purposes only).
+Use the -trace or -warn distribution in order to get access to logs (quite verbose logs in the trace case) that detail what the filter sees (NB: performance may be impacted, disk space use can grow rapidly in the trace case, recommended use for investigation purposes only).

 ## Limitations